How to Master Proper Running Form, According to Experts

 Focusing on this will also help prevent injuries such as shin splints, she said.
-To improve your ground contact time, simply envision the ground is made of hot lava—you probably wouldn't want to spend much time on it if it was (note, this also applies to sprinters!).
+To improve your ground contact time, simply envision the ground is made of hot lava — you more than likely wouldn’t want to spend much time on it if it was (Note, this also applies to sprinters!).

 Another way to improve your running form?
 Sprint more.
-Chapman recommended more sprinting because there's more diversity in the movements compared with when you're running for longer distances.
+Chapman recommended more sprinting because there’s more diversity in the movements compared to when you’re running for longer distances.

-If you're someone who likes to run around three times a week, Chapman said to add 10 x 50-metre sprints to your training routine one to two times a week between your long-run days.
-If you run more—for example, six or seven days a week—Chapman recommended doing five to six hard 100-metre sprints at the end of your running workouts on your lighter running days.
+If you’re someone who likes to run around three times a week, Chapman said to add 10, 50-meter sprints to your training routine one to two times a week between your long-run days.
+If you run more—for example, six or seven days a week—Chapman recommended doing five to six hard 100-meter sprints at the end of your running workouts on your lighter running days.